userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * What are your expectations?
 Any specific areas to focus?
 * We tried to give emphasis to networking aspect.

-## Time management
+## Time Management
 * There are 6 hands-on sections, with an estimated completion time of 3 hr.
 30 min.
 * Every section has estimated time to complete.
 This is an estimate only.
 Please feel free to spend as much time as you like.

 ## Questions
 * Questions are most welcome.
 We **request** you to ask questions and make the session interactive.
 * Self exploration is fun.
 At the end of each section, take a few minutes to review and ask questions if you have any.

-## Openstack installation
+## Openstack Installation
 * Openstack installation is not included in this session to make efficient use of time.
 * If installation is successful, there is not much to learn.
 If not successful, there won't be enough time within this session to troubleshoot.
 * For this lab, we used Packstack installer on CentOS7.4.
 This is a multi-node installation, with one Controller and 6 Compute nodes.
 One biggest problem we encountered was copy-time-out.

-## Join the discussion at Cisco Spark
+## Join the Discussion at Cisco Spark
 A spark room has been created and will be kept for X days after the session.
 Please share any questions, comments or feedback.
 * Go to [spark](http://cs.co/ciscolivebot#LTRCLD-1451) and add your email address
 * Select Spark installed/not-installed based on whether your device (phone/laptop) has Spark or not.

 ---

-# Introduction to Openstack
+# Introduction to OpenStack

 Refer to [slides](./pdfs/Introduction_to_OpenStack_v1.pdf) presented.